cloudfoundry/pcap-release/docs/api-communication-spec.md

 ## CF Case Overview

-Capturing data from cloud foundry applications requires the pcap-agent inside the app container.
-The pcap-agent runs in plain-text HTTP/2 (H2C).
+Capturing data from cloud foundry applications REQUIRES the pcap-agent inside the app container.
+The pcap-agent MUST run in plain-text HTTP/2 (H2C).
 The Envoy in the app container provides the TLS termination.

-The Cloud Controller is used to identify the target ports of the pcap-agent in the target app instance.
+The `pcap-cf-cli` is a plugin to the cf CLI.
+The default login mechanism, which communicates with the CF UAA, SHALL be used to obtain a token and is outside the scope of the pcap-release.
+For the pcap-release, the existing token SHALL be reused.

 ```mermaid
 graph LR